Shark-Bit/TicTacToe/tictactoe/README.md

-# TicTacToe
+# TicTacToe using MVC paradigm
-TicTacToe.java is a basic Java implementation of the well-known Tic Tac Toe game.
+TicTacToe.java is a basic Java implementation of the well-known Tic Tac Toe game using MVC approach.

+### Design Choice - Model (M) - Contains the current state of the game and logic for checking win or tie
+					View (V) - Contains the graphical user interface for interacting with the game Controller (C) - Contains the interface between View and Model

 ### How to build and test (from Terminal):